sdl002/Docker_multistaging/README.md

 [photo cred](https://learnk8s.io/blog/smaller-docker-images/)

+These instructions act as a multi-layered filesystem in Docker.
+When a Docker user runs the images, it produces one or multiple containers

 * A docker *image* is the "base" of the docker container.
-* A docker *image* is created by a *Dockerfile*, which is a set of instructions that are executed to make the docker *image* &nbsp;
+* A docker *image* is created by a *Dockerfile*, which is a set of instructions that act as a multi-layered filesystem in Docker.
+* When docker runs the *image* in produce one (or many) containers.
+&nbsp;
 &nbsp;
 ### Image Size = Base Image + Essential Files + *Cruft* (a.k.a. random, unneeded files)